Disease Guide ·Pyometra ·2026

 Pyometra in Cats - symptoms, vet costs & insurance

-Pyometra is a life-threatening uterine infection in unspayed female cats — emergency surgery costs $1,000-$3,000.
-The uterus fills with pus and bacteria.
-Without surgery, the uterus can rupture, causing sepsis and death.
-Pyometra is 100% preventable by spaying your cat.
-It typically develops in middle-aged to older unspayed females.
+Pyometra is a life-threatening uterine infection in unspayed female cats - emergency surgery costs $1,000-$3,000.
+The infected uterus can rupture, causing sepsis and death within 24-48 hours.
+Pyometra is 100% preventable by spaying before the first heat cycle.

 Pyometra - vet costs and insurance